microsoft/azure_arc/docs/azure_arc_data/kubeadm/kubeadm_dc_vanilla_arm_template/_index.md

     }
     ```

-> [!NOTE] It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).
+> **Note It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**

 ## Automation Flow